 The United States Agency for International Development (USAID) is inviting applications for Donald M. Payne International Development Fellowship Program.
 The fellowship is available to pursue a two-year degree in the area of international affairs or another area of relevance.

 The USAID Donald M. Payne International Development Graduate Fellowship Program seeks to attract outstanding young people who are interested in pursuing careers in the Foreign Service of the U.S. Agency for International Development (USAID).

 User Review( votes)

 Student Aid Report (SAR) generated from the Free Application for Federal Student Aid (FAFSA) form is required to be submitted.

-- Course Level: Fellowship is available to pursue a t wo-year degree at a graduate or professional school approved by the Payne Program.
-Payne Fellows will participate in two internships i.e. domestic internships in Washington DC for approximately ten weeks and an ten weeks overseas internship at a USAID Mission overseas.
+- Course Level: Fellowship is available to pursue a two-year degree at a graduate or professional school approved by the Payne Program.
+Payne Fellows will participate in two internships i.e. domestic internships in Washington DC for approximately ten weeks and a ten weeks overseas internship at a USAID Mission overseas.

 - Number of Awards: Ten fellowships are available.

 - The award can be taken in the USA and overseas (ten weeks internship at a USAID Mission overseas)